Powerlearnproject/se-assignment-5-Purreheart/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+   **ANSWER-** Visit www.Vscode download and choose 64xbit for windows and tap on download, After downloading , open download folder on the system file manager and right click on it and selet run as adminstrator and wait for it to install.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+     **ANSWER-** choosing my preferred theme,choosing tracking your code with git, and mark done

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+   - **ANSWER-**

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.
+**ANSWER-** The Command Palette provides access to many commands.
+You can run editor commands, open files, search for symbols, and see a quick outline of a file,
+           all using the same interactive window.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
+     **ANSWER-** VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
+          Essential extension for web development includes live server , vs icon e.t.c

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?
+     **ANSWER**
+   - The integrated terminal can run commands such as mkdir and git just like a standalone terminal.
+   - The advantage of using a terminal is that it provides a powerful and efficient way to interact with computers.

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?
+    **ANSWER**
+     We have many ways we can open ,create and manage files and folder in vs code but we can open a folder by clicking on explorer in side bar and click on open folder then we can create a file in vs code.

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?